kingsley1989/kingsley1989.github.io/README.md

 ## License
 This site's source code is MIT Licensed, but the website content is not.
-The following directories and their contents are copyright Alexander Lalejini:
+The following directories and their contents are copyright Kaixun Hua:

   - _data/
   - pubs/
   - imgs/

-You may not reuse anything therein without my permission.
+You can not reuse anything therein without my permission.